Proj221/DemoVer2_Huawei/README.md

 + PDA for primary data asset where the base info is stored in the PDA
 + DA for data asset where the detailed (specific) info will be stored

+## Ep10_Add new widget when class is on
++ create mainHUD and widget
++ add widget when the class is on
++ create new mainPlayerController